xplus2/home-assistant-ambient-extractor/README.md

 3. Restart Home Assistant.

 ## Configuration
-Add the following line to your `configuration.yaml`
+Add the following line to your `configuration.yaml` (not needed when using HACS):

     ambient_extractor: